joelalejandro/minecraft-customnpcs-js/README.md

 ## elixir_of_teleport.js

 Creates a potion that allows you to escape from danger.
-It teleportsthe player to a random position within n-blocks of range.
+It teleports the player to a random position within n-blocks of range.

 ## money_satchel.js